-The Norwegian Society for Sea Rescue 13m rescue craft Bjarne Kyrkjebø was coincidentally near-by and was able to make a quick rescue of the three people onboard the helicopter, all of whom are reported to have been wearing survival suits.
+The Norwegian Society for Sea Rescue 13m rescue craft Bjarne Kyrkjebø was coincidentally near-by and was able to make a quick rescue of the three people onboard the helicopter.
 One person is reported to have serious injuries and two had minor injuries.

 A video from shore is online:

 This was “greatly beneficial in the investigation” say the AIBN.

 The Appareo 1000 video recording shows that the tarpaulin was inflated by the pulsating rotor blade downwash pressure from the hovering helicopter.

 The aft seat was equipped with three-point seat belts, but the passenger was not using one.
 He was busy filming the approach on his mobile phone.
 Just before the helicopter hit the water, he was thrown sideways, then forward and over the pedestal and the right hand collective stick.